 This book deals with the historical evolution of different approaches to GPEC (Job and Skills Forecast Management) as well as with the methodological principles of their application.
 This new edition, updated and enhanced, synthesizes today’s GPEC theories and practices.

 In France, GPEC policy became mandatory in 2004.
 This book presents a comprehensive overview of management theories and new practices in France.
 It examines the historical evolution of various GPEC practices and related methodological foundations.
 It reviews the choice of managerial tools currently available, responsibility to employees and the changes requiered in HR rules.
 A section focuses on the relationship between GPEC and areas such as age management, corporate responsibility, discrimination and talent retention.

 C. Dejoux, M. Thévenet, Dunod, 2012.

 Talent Management could very soon replace traditional Human Resource Management within companies.
 This book explores this new concept and questions the progressive drift from one notion to the other.
 Talent is a unique combination of various outstanding skills.
-Companies are doing their best to attract, retain and make talents effective in the turbulent context of business in a global economy.
-The book provides the cultural and business context of "talent".
+Companies are doing their best to attract, retain and make talents effective in the turbulent field of business in a global economy.
+The book provides the cultural and business framework of "talent".
 After exploring what talent management concretely means in terms of policies and practices, the HR professional and the scholar will have a clear picture of the potential opportunities and limits of talent management.